jhe2/gmu/README.txt

 For this to work gmu-cli needs to be able to contact Gmu, so make sure it has been configured correctly.

+ATTENTION: The gmusrv frontend is considered deprecated and will be removed in future versions of Gmu in favor of the new gmuhttp frontend.

 6. IR remote control plugin (LIRC)